erjank/teaching/extras.md

     governed by a complex system.
 Innovation will occur through the collective action of self-organizing groups within the system.
 This collective action can be stimulated, but not controlled.

-## Why We Are Not a MOOC

-> *If you use robots to teach, you teach people to be robots.*
-> – variously attributed

-Massive open online courses (MOOCs) in which students watch videos instead of attending lectures, and then do assignments that are (usually) robo-graded, were a hot topic a few years ago.
-Now that the hype has worn off, though, it's clear that they aren't as effective as their more enthusiastic proponents claimed they would be {{"ubell-moocs"|cite}}.

-Recorded content is ineffective for most novices learners because it cannot intervene to clear up specific learners' misconceptions.
-Some people happen to already have the right conceptual categories for a subject, or happen to form them correctly early on; these are the ones who stick with most massive online courses, but many discussions of the effectiveness of such courses ignore this survivor bias.

 ----